 Use visuals and motion

-This goes without saying but I’m going to say it anyway.
 Use visuals and motion to your advantage.
-It’s okay to have a talking-head video but add to it by using callouts, banners and other visuals to highlight key points.
+It’s okay to have a talking-head video, but add to it by using callouts, banners and other visuals to highlight critical points.

 Keep the video short

-This isn’t a hard and fast rule, but it’s one that should be closely followed.
-Your story will dictate how long your video should be, however, aim to keep things on the shorter side.
-To get a better idea of what a good length is you can use analytics from videos you’ve produced in the past.
+This isn’t a hard and fast rule.
+Your story will dictate how long your video should be; however, aim to keep things compact.
+You can use analytics from videos you’ve produced in the past to get a better idea of what a good length is.
 Take a look at where people are dropping off.
-If you notice a trend, this might be a good indication of how long your videos should be.
+If you notice a trend, this might indicate how long your videos should be.

 To wrap up, video SEO is a lot like website SEO.
-You need to do a few different technical tasks but your job is still to understand your customers and provide value.
-If you can do those last two things really well you’ll be on your way to great success.
+You need to do a few technical tasks, but your job is to understand your customers and provide value.
+If you can do those last two things well, you’ll be on your way to great success.